xkollar/xkollar.github.io/data/posts/2017-01-16-minuet-and-stuff.markdown

 getting there.)

 And speaking of variations of the notations.
-Computer scientists and/or programmers are people that like formalisms and so they too took the challenge and created several of their own.
-I used to find it hard not to try to create some kind of formalism of my own.
+Computer scientists and/or programmers are people who like formalisms and so they too took the challenge and created several of their own.
+I used to find it hard not to try to create some kind of formalism myself.
 Well, until I tried to typeset some (rather uncomplicated) music using some of existing notations (LilyPond, ABC 2, even some MIDI).